 Emilio Castrejón is Mexican but honed his Oriental culinary skills during time working in Japan.
 His Emilio Innobar restaurant in the narrow streets of old Palma offers fine fusion cuisine, including sushi.

 Daruma (named after a Japanese doll that’s a good-luck symbol) is a small Japanese restaurant located near the Mercat de l’Olivar in Palma and offering an excellent-value lunchtime set menu (with choices), and a wide choice of sushi.
 Daruma also has a stall at the San Juan Gastronomic Market at S’Escorxador.
-Obu Ceviche and Sashimi Bar is a smart and intimate place in which to enjoy Pacific flavours.

 For tasty tempura and superb sushi, head for the small Japanese restaurant Daruma in Palma – where an excellent-value-for-money set lunch is on offer. […] Japanese cuisine at Palma’s Daruma restaurant